 Activities at this tract:

 Birding, photography, and naturalist activities.
 Bird feeders at this property during the winter.
 Auggie’s Bog Boardwalk as well as hiking/snowshoeing trails starting at end of boardwalk.
+Information about trails can be found here.

 Species of Interest: